-In the comment to “HF5L Radio Club in SSB Fieldday 2018” Marek SP5IXS rightly pointed out that “third order dynamic range is a key parameter”.
+In the comment to “HF5L Radio Club in SSB Fieldday 2018” Marek SP5IXS rightly pointed out that “third order dynamic range” is a key parameter of receiver quality.
 He also asked good questions: What is the difference between IP3 and “3rd order dynamic range”?
 What is the relationship between RX sensitivity and “3rd order dynamic range”?

 IP3 (hird-order intercept point) is another measure of the same feature, i.e. the receiver’s sensitivity to overdrive as a result of its non-linearity.
 This is defined even in Wikipedia.

-Like the Sherwood Engineering ranking, the QST Magazine table is based on the value of “2 kHz 3rd-order dynamic range”, which in my opinion is a sufficient argument to consider this parameter as the main measure of the ability to receive weak stations in the presence of interferences.
+Like the Sherwood Engineering ranking, the QST Magazine table is based on the value of “2 kHz 3rd-order dynamic range”, which would seem a sufficient argument to consider this parameter as the main measure of the ability to receive weak stations in the presence of interference.
 So let’s forget about IP3!

 However, there is a small “but”.
 It was noted that sometimes the perceptions of users of the equipment did not coincide with the DR3 ranking.
 The cause was found in the noise properties of the local generator.
 In 2012, the definitions of a new indicator called “reciprocal mixing dynamic range” were adopted.
 The figure below from the NC0B presentation from 2019 shows the meaning of this parameter.